Tovana-AI/gpt-memory/README.md

 ## 🤝 Contributing

 We welcome contributions!
 Found a bug or have a feature idea?
 Open an issue or submit a pull request.
-Let's make GPT Memory even better together! 💪
+Let's make Tovana even better together! 💪

 ## 📄 License

-GPT Memory is MIT licensed.
+Tovana is Apache-2.0 licensed.
 See the [LICENSE](LICENSE) file for details.

 ---

 Ready to empower your AI agents with memory-driven reasoning?
-Get started with GPT Memory! 🚀 If you find it useful, don't forget to star the repo! ⭐
+Get started with Tovana! 🚀 If you find it useful, don't forget to star the repo! ⭐